What is the British Board of Scholars & Imams?

-The Board of British Scholars and Imams (BBSI) is a national Imams and scholars umbrella body which works with Imams and scholars for better dialogue and cooperation.
-It is a cross-denominational theological network by the Imams & Scholars and for the Imams & Scholars.
+The British Board Scholars and Imams (BBSI) is a national Imams, scholars and Islamically literate academics board which works with Imams and scholars for better dialogue and cooperation.

 How is it organised and founded?